I decided that I was going to make my own wedding invitations: here’s what you need to know to DIY your wedding invites.

 I got engaged during the summer before I graduated from college.
 When we chose the date for our wedding, I made sure that there was plenty of time for me to take on as many DIY wedding projects as possible.

-How to Make Simple DIY Watercolor Wedding Invitations
+How to Make Simple DIY Watercolor Wedding Stationary

 It was really very simple and came down to time, rather than expertise and precision.
 By the time I had committed to making them and purchased all the needed materials, I knew there was no going back!

-Step 1: Design the Print Part of the Invitation
+Step 1: Design the Print Part of the Invite

 There are a lot of small details (think: spacing, font, size, etc.) that make an invitation look polished and clean.
 The bad news is that when you are designing your own wedding invitations, you’ll need to make those decisions yourself.
 The good news is that the internet is full of examples to look at and use as inspiration.